 Window cleaning is one of the most risky professions.
 An employee could fall off a ladder, or a client could sue over accidental damage to their home.
 Window cleaning insurance policies can help pay for medical care, lawsuits, and repairs.
 Some policies, like workers' comp, may be required by law.

-These policies cover common risks of window and gutter cleaning businesses.
+These insurance policies cover common risks of window and gutter cleaning.

-General liability insurance protects against basic third-party business risks, such as accidental damage to client property during a window cleaning.
+A general liability policy protects against basic third-party business risks, such as accidental damage to a window caused by a squeegee.

 Most states require workers’ comp for window washing businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This insurance coverage pays for accidents involving your window cleaning company's vehicle.
 Each state has its own auto liability insurance requirements.

 A business owner's policy (BOP) combines general liability coverage with commercial property insurance at a discount.
 It's one of the most cost-effective policies for window cleaners.

 This type of coverage boosts the limits on a window cleaner’s other liability policies.
 It’s a cost-effective way to meet client demands for higher limits.